BenMurphyUK/MeterReadings/README.md

 ## Set up instructions

-Pull down the repo, open the solution in Visual Studio and run the project.
+Run the `MeterReadingsApi` project - this will launch the Swagger UI.

 The API uses an In Memory database that is seeded on launch with account data.